logo

 2. Albert Einstein IQ and his successful Career

-Just after World War I ended, Einstein gained instant notoriety when experiments using reflected starlight from an eclipse in 1919 confirmed his Theory of General Relativity.
-Universities and academics from around the globe invited him to give talks on his groundbreaking theories in their countries - many invited him repeatedly during 1921-1923 alone!
-Between these lectures were meetings with numerous world leaders such as King Juan Carlos of Spain, Japan's Emperor Meiji, and US President Harding and meeting attendees such as King Juan Carlos himself!
+Instantly after World War I, Einstein became an overnight sensation when experiments during the eclipse in 1919 confirmed his Theory of General Relativity by reflecting starlight.
+Universities and academics from around the world invited him to lecture on his breakthrough theories in their countries — many to the extent that they had invited him several times in 1921-1923 alone!
+Between these lectures, he had meetings with scores of world dignitaries, including King Juan Carlos of Spain, Emperor Meiji of Japan, and President Harding of the United States, and the delegates he met, headed by King Juan Carlos himself!

 Albert Einstein published his general theory of relativity in 1916 and received the 1921 Nobel Prize in Physics

-Albert Einstein published his general theory of relativity in 1916 and received the 1921 Nobel Prize in Physics for this work and other contributions to "the domain of theoretical physics."
-Not only was his high IQ instrumental to his reaching this success, but his perseverance and dedication to science all these honors and rewards.
+In the year 1916, Albert Einstein published the general theory of relativity and was awarded the 1921 Nobel Prize in Physics for this specific work, and as well as his 'contributions to the domain of theoretical physics.'
+His attainment of such success can, therefore, not only be pinned on high IQ but determination and dedication to science that saw him scoop all these honors and prizes for himself.

 • Einstein first joined the Prussian Academy of Sciences as a full member on November 12, 1913, and left on March 28, 1933, explaining that he no longer desired to be associated with Prussia's government at that time.

 • Einstein accepted the University of Manchester's doctorate of science degree on June 9, 1921; on that same date, he also delivered a public address in Manchester.
-Additionally, on that same date, he received The Copley Medal from the Royal Society - thus ending an extraordinary 19-21 academic career!
+What is more, on the same date, he got The Copley Medal from the Royal Society – truly putting cap to an extraordinary academic career 19-21!

-• Einstein received the Royal Astronomical Society's Gold Medal in 1926 for outstanding contributions to theoretical physics.
-Max Planck awarded Einstein his medal from the German Physical Society Berlin in 1929.
+• He received the society’s highest award, the Gold Medal, in 1926, for services to theoretical physics.
+Planck gave the medal of the German Physical Society Berlin to Einstein in 1929.

-• Einstein won the Prix Jules Janssen award in 1931, and in 1934, he delivered his Josiah Willard Gibbs lecture.
-To honor its 100th anniversary of publication, the International Union of Pure and Applied Physics declared 2005 the World Year of Physics.
+• Einstein was awarded the Prix Jules Janssen in 1931, while he delivered his Josiah Willard Gibbs lecture in 1934.
+To celebrate the World Year of Physics, which was observed on the occasion of the tercentenary of its publication, as declared by the International Union of Pure and Applied Physics, in honor of 100 years since publication…the year 2005 had been declared the World Year of Physics.

 III.
 7 Things that you can learn from Albert Einstein IQ